golden75/RNA-Sequence-Analysis-Non-Model-Species-Eastern-larch/README.md

 ```

-The full slurm script is called [kallisto_index.sh](/Index/kallisto_index.sh) can be found in the **Index** folder.
+The full slurm script is called [kallisto_index.sh](/Index/kallisto_index.sh) can be found in the **Index/** folder.
 This will create a kallisto index of the *centroids.fasta* FASTA file, where it will create the following file:
 ```
 Index/
 └── Eastern_larch_index